-This release by Public Health Scotland (PHS) presents the quarterly update of Cancer Waiting Times statistics.
-It reports on the two waiting times standards used to measure how long patients have waited for their first cancer treatment.
-Data for the quarter ending March 2020 are presented by NHS Board, Regional Cancer Network and cancer type.
+This release by Public Health Scotland (PHS) presents the quarterly update of Cancer Waiting Times statistics, reporting two National Standards on how long patients waited for their first cancer treatment.
+This release covers patients who started their first treatment by 31 March 2021.

-The 62-day standard states that 95% of eligible patients will wait a maximum of 62 days from referral to first cancer treatment.
+The 62-day standard states that 95% of eligible patients should wait a maximum of 62 days from urgent suspicion of cancer referral to first cancer treatment.

-The 31-day standard states that 95% of all patients will wait no more than 31 days from decision to treat to first cancer treatment.
+The 31-day standard states that 95% of all patients should wait no more than 31 days from decision to treat to first cancer treatment.

-The 62-day standard applies to patients urgently referred with a suspicion of cancer by a primary care clinician, screened positive patients referred through a national cancer screening programme, and, direct referrals to hospital where the signs and symptoms are consistent with the cancer diagnosed as per the Scottish Referral Guidelines e.g. self-referral to A&E.
+The 62-day standard applies to patients urgently referred with a suspicion of cancer by a primary care clinician, general dental physician, patients referred by one of the national cancer screening programmes, and direct referrals to hospital where the signs and symptoms are consistent with the cancer diagnosed, as per the Scottish Referral Guidelines e.g. self-referral to A&E.

 If you have an enquiry relating to this publication, please email firstname.lastname@example.org.

 If you have a media enquiry relating to this publication, please contact the Communications and Engagement team.